OHDSI/ETL-LambdaBuilder/docs/CDM_to_CDM/cdm_to_cdm_visit_detail.md

 ## Table name: **VISIT_DETAIL**

+Map the new VISIT_DETAIL table from the existing VISIT_DETAIL table.
+The following data quality fixes are employed:

+- Any visit_detail records with a visit_detail_start_date and/or visit_detail_start_datetime that occurs in the future is removed.

 ### Reading from **VISIT_DETAIL**

 | Destination Field | Source field | Logic | Comment field |